Every autumn, we look forward to seeing tree leaves transform. But what does it mean when trees lose leaves much sooner?

 3 Reasons Why Trees Lose Their Leaves In Early Fall Or Summer (June, July, Or August)

 There are three general reasons why trees lose their leaves early.

 - It's a pest or disease.
 See what summer pest could be hurting your tree leaves.
-If those symptoms don’t match, check if a leaf disease is the issue.
+If those symptoms don’t match, check if a leaf disease is an issue.

 - It's something in the water.
 Too much or too little water can cause late summer leaf loss.
 Check your tree’s moisture levels, and then plan the best watering regimen.